Endurance Training Program Philosophy

 5. Peaking – The later phases of Lydiard training are designed to guide and sharpen the runner to a point where they are in peak condition on race day in an excellent position to run the best race possible.

 With proven success at the highest levels of Olympic competition as well as runners targeting their first 5k the Lydiard Method has consistently prepared runners to arrive at the starting line well prepared, healthy and ready to compete to the best of their ability.
-If you are interested in learning more about Lydiard training or creating you personalized Lydiard training plan, please contact Bob or Jennifer at Running Niche.
+At Running Niche we provide free on the ground support through advice, encouragement and running groups to all people who sign up for the Lydiard Training plan via Running Wizard.
+Truthfully, we’ll provide free advice and encouragement to anyone who walks through our doors.
+We don’t make any money for our work with the Lydiard Method, all proceeds go towards the Running Wizard service and the Lydiard Foundation.
+If you are interested in learning more about Lydiard training or creating your personalized Lydiard Training plan with us, please contact us at call us at (314) 405-8006 or email us at email@example.com.

 Lydiard Foundation Website - http://lydiardfoundation.org/